astronomer/airflow-guides/guides/airflow-scaling-workers.md

 There are two primary task-level Airflow settings users can define in code:

-- **`max_active_tis_per_dag`** (formerly `task_concurrency`): This is the maximum number of times that the same task can run concurrently across all DAG Runs.
+- **`max_active_tis_per_dag`** (formerly `task_concurrency`): This is the maximum number of times that the same task can run concurrently across all DAG runs.
 For instance, if a task reaches out to an external resource, such as a data table, that should not be modified by multiple tasks at once, then you can set this value to 1.
 - **`pool`:** This setting defines the amount of pools available for a task.
 Pools are a way to limit the number of concurrent instances of an arbitrary group of tasks.
-This setting is useful if you have a lot of workers or DAG Runs in parallel, but you want to avoid an API rate limit or otherwise don't want to overwhelm a data source or destination.
+This setting is useful if you have a lot of workers or DAG runs in parallel, but you want to avoid an API rate limit or otherwise don't want to overwhelm a data source or destination.
 For more information, read our [Airflow Pools Guide](https://www.astronomer.io/guides/airflow-pools).

 The parameters above are inherited from the `BaseOperator`, so you can set them in any operator definition like this: